njjetha/snapdragon-compute-samples/src/pong/README.md

 1. Make sure you have first followed the [Requirements](#requirements) and [Installation Instructions](#installation-instructions) steps above
 2. Start the game of pong with the command: `python main.py`
     - Make sure you are in the `src/pong` directory
-3. The player controls are as follows:
+3. Controls:
-    - Player 1 (player on the left): 'W' for up and 'S' for down
+    - Player 1 (left paddle): 'W' for up and 'S' for down
-    - Player 2 (player on the right): 'Up Arrow' for up and 'Down Arrow' for down
+    - Player 2 (right paddle): 'Up Arrow' for up and 'Down Arrow' for down
-4. Between scoring points, the winner of the round is asked to provide a prompt to change the game.
+4. After a point is scored, the winner of the round is asked to provide a prompt to change the game.
 An on-device LLM will re-generate the Pong game based on the prompt.
 After 5 points, the game will end!

 <details>
     <summary>Technical Details</summary>